-Please note that not all crimes that occur on campus are regarded as "Clery Act Crimes."
-As noted, Clery Act Crimes are specific crimes reported under the rules of the Clery Act Law, therefore there most likely will be some differences in crime statistics reports published by the Police Department and or the Title IX Compliance Office.
+Note: Not all crimes that occur on campus are regarded as "Clery Act Crimes."
+As noted, Clery Act Crimes are specific crimes reported under the rules of the Clery Act Law, therefore there most likely will be some differences in crime statistics reports published by the Police Department and or the Office of Access & Equity.